epabst/kotlin-showcase/README.md

 First run "./gradlew build" in this top-level directory.
 This will copy the common module's source code into the webclient/build/gen/kotlin directory.

-Then compile the webclient_main module in IntelliJ (e.g. right-click on the webclient/src/main directory and click "Build Module 'webclient_main'").
+Then compile the webclient module in IntelliJ (e.g. right-click on the webclient directory and click "Build Module 'webclient'").
 It will generate some .js files in webclient/build/classes/main.

-# How to Run webclient from IntelliJ
+# How to Run webclient from IntelliJ (v.
+2017.1)

 In IntelliJ, right-click on webclient/src/main/web/index.html and "Open in Browser".
 Voila!

-# How to Run webclient tests from IntelliJ
+# How to Run webclient tests from IntelliJ (v.
+2017.1)

-Compile the webclient_test module in IntelliJ (e.g. right-click on the webclient_test module and click "Compile").
+Compile the webclient module in IntelliJ (e.g. right-click on the webclient module and click "Build Module 'webclient'").
 It will generate some files in webclient/build/classes/test.

 In IntelliJ, right-click on webclient/src/test/web/runner.html and "Open in Browser".